Solid Traditional Foundations

 Right Effort (Samyag-Vyāyāma / Sammā-Vāyāma)

-1. Preventing evil and unwholesome states of mind from arising
+1. Preventing unwholesome states of mind from arising

-3. Producing benevolent and wholesome states of mind that have not yet appeared.
+3. Cultivating wholesome states of mind that have not yet arisen

-4. Developing and bringing to perfection benevolent and wholesome states that are already present.
+4. Developing and perfecting wholesome states that are already present

 Right Mindfulness (Samyak-Smrti / Sammā-Sati)

-2. The sensations in the body (e.g., hedonic nature, arising/passing, with or without clinging)
+2. The sensations in the body (e.g., their hedonic tone, arising and passing, with or without clinging)

-3. The mind itself (i.e, states of mind: focused, scattered, distracted, stable, exalted, liberated, etc.’)
+3. The mind itself (e.g., states of mind such as focused, scattered, distracted, stable, exalted, or liberated)

-4. The phenomena within the mind (hindrances, distractions, sensorial and conceptual objects, the seven factors of enlightenment).
+4. The phenomena within the mind (e.g., hindrances, distractions, sensory and conceptual objects, and the seven factors of enlightenment)

 Right Concentration (Samyak-Samādhi / Sammā-Samādhi)

-1. Passionate desires and unwholesome thoughts are abandoned while joy (Piti / Piti) and happiness remain.
+1. Desires and unwholesome states are abandoned, while meditative joy (Piti / Piti) and happiness remain.

-2. Intellectual activities are suppressed in favor of a single-pointed exclusive attention, while the feelings of joy and happiness is retained.
+2. Intellectual activity subsides in favor of single-pointed attention, while meditative joy and happiness are retained.

-3. Joy subsides and transformes into mindful equanimity
+3. Meditative joy subsides and transforms into mindful equanimity.

-4. All that remains is pure awareness characturized by deep tranquility and profound equanimity, with all sensations of happiness or sorrow completely vanished.
+4. All that remains is pure awareness characterized by deep tranquility and profound equanimity, with all sensations of happiness or sorrow fading away.

-These meditative absorptions creates the ideal conditions for acquiring Insight and developing the wisdom of Right View.
+These meditative absorptions create the ideal conditions for acquiring insight and developing wisdom, the third aspect of The Noble Eightfold Path.

 WISDOM (Prajñā / Paññā)